-Review of a premises licence following closure order or illegal working compliance order
+Review of a premises licence following closure order

-- 11.29 Licensing authorities are subject to certain timescales, set out in the legislation, for the review of a premises licence following a closure order under section 80 of the Anti-social Behaviour, Crime and Policing Act 2014 or an illegal working compliance order under section 38 of and Schedule 6 to the Immigration Act 2016.
+- 11.29 Licensing authorities are subject to certain timescales, set out in the legislation, for the review of a premises licence following a closure order under section 80 of the Anti-social Behaviour, Crime and Policing Act 2014 or section 38 of and Schedule 6 to the Immigration Act 2016.
 The relevant time periods run concurrently and are as follows: - when the licensing authority receives notice that a magistrates' court has made a closure order it has 28 days to determine the licence review - the determination must be made before the expiry of the 28th day after the day on which the notice is received; - the hearing must be held within ten working days, the first of which is the day after the day the notice from the magistrates' court is received; - notice of the hearing must be given no later than five working days before the first hearing day (there must be five clear working days between the giving of the notice and the start of the hearing).